 - Offering baskets will be available as you enter and exit.

-Florida Conference Bishop Kenneth Carter has posted frequent updates, including new guidance June 26 as Florida’s numbers of positive COVID cases began an exponential rise.
-Read the latest June 26 Conference Update, which recommends we all continue to follow safety protocols if there is any in-person worship.
+Florida Conference Bishop Kenneth Carter has posted frequent updates.
+Read the latest Conference Update.
 Grace’s reopening effort is led by Senior Pastor Steve Hart and Associate Pastor Beth Burton and involves the entire church staff plus members of the congregation.
-Our Pastors are carefully monitoring the local numbers in our area of Brevard and will continue to hold the one Sunday service with social distancing and masks required.
+Our Pastors are carefully monitoring the local numbers in our area of Brevard.
 We will communicate updates as they are available here, through the emailed Gracevine newsletter, on our Facebook page and in other ways as needed to keep our congregation informed.
-For more background information, please read the Florida Conference guidelines, the conference FAQ and the other conference materials in the list below.

 Grace Church Office Open Monday – Thursday, Reduced Hours

 The Grace UMC church office is open Monday through Thursday from 9 AM to 3 PM.
-Please wear a mask when visiting the office.
 If any church members wish to meet at the church for prayer, Bible study, etc, we ask that you call and make an appointment reservation.

-We ask that church members wear masks when coming for meetings, and we do designate which rooms people use so that there is enough space for social distancing.
-We are also working on getting a plexiglass-type barrier for the front desk, for the protection of workers and church members and guests.
+We ask that church members wear masks if they are not fully vaccinated when coming for meetings, and we do designate which rooms people use so that there is enough space for social distancing.

 During hours when the church is not open, we want you to be able to get in touch with Pastor Steve Hart or Pastor Beth Burton to pass on prayer concerns or if you are homebound and need another church member to run an errand, such as picking up and dropping off groceries.
 Call the church office at 321-452-2420 and follow the prompts and you will be connected with Pastor Steve’s or Pastor Beth’s personal phone.
 You can also send an email to email@example.com which is being monitored